 Not only are parasites a danger to your pet, but they can spread to human members of the family, too.
 From fleas to ticks and heartworm, these creatures wreak havoc.
-That’s why, at the first sign of parasite infestation, it’s best to bring your cat or dog to receive parasite treatment from an NE veterinarian.
+That’s why, at the first sign of parasite infestation, it’s best to bring your cat or dog to receive parasite treatment to All Creatures Veterinary Clinic to receive proper parasite treatment.

 We’ll now explain how to prevent and control parasites.